acid-unit/theme-blank-rtl/README.md

 Magento 2 Blank theme RTL.

+Can be used as a parent for themes that use Hebrew, Arabic, and other RTL script languages.

 Based on Blank theme `v100.4.7-p1`, which is built-in to Magento `v2.4.7-p1`

 It was not tested on the previous Magento versions, but as long as it is Magento 2.4.X,